biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2021/paper.md

 # Discussion

 As part of the ELIXIR BioHackathon 2021 we added CiTO support for BioHackrXiv.
 CiTO is an extension that is supported by a Lua filter of pandoc and the modified filter is now available for other publications using [pandoc](https://pandoc.org/) too.
+At the time of submission (early 2023), we note that there are two BioHackrXiv preprints that have used CiTO annotation&nbsp;[@citesAsDataSource:Ammar2022ETL; @citesAsDataSource:Arend2022BioHackEU22].

 # Repositories